CIDRAM/Docs/readme.en.md

 Firstly, to enable two-factor authentication, using the front-end updates page, install the PHPMailer component.
 CIDRAM utilises PHPMailer for sending emails.
 It should be noted that although CIDRAM, by itself, is compatible with PHP >= 5.4.0, PHPMailer requires PHP >= 5.5.0, therefore meaning that enabling two-factor authentication for the CIDRAM front-end won't be possible for PHP 5.4 users.

 After you've installed PHPMailer, you'll need to populate the configuration directives for PHPMailer via the CIDRAM configuration page or configuration file.
 More information about these configuration directives is included in the configuration section of this document.
-After you've populated the PHPMailer configuration directives, set `Enable2FA` to `true`.
+After you've populated the PHPMailer configuration directives, set `enable_two_factor` to `true`.
 Two-factor authentication should now be enabled.

 Next, you'll need to associate an email address with an account, so that CIDRAM knows where to send 2FA codes when logging in with that account.
 To do this, use the email address as the username for the account (like `foo@bar.tld`), or include the email address as part of the username in the same way that you would when sending an email normally (like `Foo Bar <foo@bar.tld>`).